P.E.S. Institute of Medical Sciences and Research

 The P.E.S.
 Institute of Medical Sciences and Research (PESIMSR) is the first and only medical college in the town of Kuppam, Andhra Pradesh, India.
 It was established on 11 September 2001.
 It was inaugurated by Dr. A. P. J. Abdul Kalam and N. Chandrababu Naidu.
-It is affiliated to NTR University of Health Sciences, Vijayawada.
+It is affiliated to Dr. YSR University of Health Sciences, Vijayawada.
 The medical college is run by the People's Education Society.
 The college has been approved by the Medical Council of India.

 Admission procedure for undergraduate courses

 To be eligible for admission to the undergraduate M.B.B.S course, the candidate should have passed two years Intermediate Education conducted by the Board of Intermediate studies, Hyderabad, with Physics, Chemistry and Biology as optional subjects or any other examination recognized as equivalent to it by NTR University of Health Sciences, Vijayawada, Andhra Pradesh, India.

 The candidate should have secured not less than 50% of the total marks in science subjects taken together at the qualifying examination.
 Proficiency in English is essential and the candidate should be 17 years of age at the time of admission.